kuanfandevops/zeva2/developer-guide.md

 Please note:

 (1) TypeScript will have to be installed outside of your `next` container in order for you to experience, in a TypeScript project, the VS code IntelliSense features (code completion, navigation, errors/warnings, etc.).
-In the `zeva2` project folder outside of your container, you can execute `npm install` to install TypeScript outside of the container.
+In the `next` project folder outside of your container, you can execute `npm install` to install TypeScript outside of the container.

 ## Styling